ThatsNotAwesome/OmniMC/README.md

-# TA Agent
+# OmniMC
-An alternative Minecraft launcher.
+A Minecraft launcher.